Fourier levels and almost sure bounds on higher-order derivatives in first-passage percolation: Evaluation of , , , and

-Let $L^-$ and $L^+$ be the left and right endpoints of the edge $l$ with respect to $\gamma$.
-More precisely, on the geodesic $\gamma$, the endpoint $L^-$ appears before the endpoint $L^+$.
+When the geodesic $\gamma$ passes through the edge $l$, it must pass through both of its endpoints.
+One of these endpoints is encountered before the other.
+Let $L^-$ denote the initial endpoint and $L^+$ the terminal endpoint of the edge $l$.

 There are two possible orders of $L^-$ and $L^+$ on the path $\gamma(b,a,b)$.
 The first possibility is that the endpoint $L^-$ appears before $L^+$ on $\gamma^{(b,a,b)}$.
-This possibility is shown with solid line in the picture.
+This possibility is shown with solid line in Figure \ref{fig|worstCaseUpperBound3}.
 The second possibility is that $L^+$ appears before $L^-$.
-The dashed line represents the case in which this occurs.
+The dashed line in Figure \ref{fig|worstCaseUpperBound3} represents the case in which this occurs.

 Let us denote by $T^-$ the passage time on the environment $\sigma^{(a,a,a)}(\omega)$ over the segment of $\gamma$ between the source and just before reaching the edge $l$.
 Denote by $T^+$ the passage time on $\sigma^{(a,a,a)}(\omega)$ over the segment after the edge $l$ until the sink.
 The following equations must hold